BrucePerens/rigcontrol/README.md

 ### Accessories ###
-It's often possible to reduce the price of these accessories through a club buy, since they come in quantities at a lower price than single units.
+It's often possible to reduce the price of these accessories through a club buy, since they come in quantities at a lower price and shipping fee than single units.
 Start with AliExpress, but explore Alibaba and Taobao for even larger wholesale quantities and better prices.
 Larger buyers build a relationship with a